HackYourFuture/curriculum/student-manual.md

 For our main teaching day on Sunday, we make use of the office of Backbase, one of HackYourFuture’s most important partners.
 The office is located at Sarphatistraat 370.
 We are incredibly lucky as we can use this location for free.

-However there are few rules and regulations that are very important to take into consideration.
-Failure to comply with them could lead to your dismissal from the HYF program.
+However there are few rules and regulations that are very important to take into consideration. _Failure to comply with them could lead to your dismissal from the HYF program._

 1. Door policy
 The doors downstairs (main entrance), should be closed at **all times**.
 We will make sure to have someone open the door at the beginning of the day (usually from 11:30 until 12 when class starts).
 If you arrive later, please ask for someone to open door using the #door channel in Slack.

-The main entrance to our teaching location
+> Slack is a communication tool we use within HackYourFuture.
+After the introduction day we will send you an invitation link to download the software.

 If you want to go outside during the break for some fresh air or to smoke, please use the door at the back of the building.
 You are only allowed to smoke in the designated areas.
 Also this door should be closed at all times!
 If not, the private security company will be automatically alerted and we have a lot of explaining to do. u